sns3/sns3-satellite/doc/satellite.rst

 	ns3::SatConf:: RtnUserLinkBaseFrequency                            Defines the lower boundary frequency of the return user link band (in Hertz).
 	=========================================                          ================================================================================

-User link bandwidth is divided to equal channels by attribute ``ns3::SatConf::UserLinkChannels`` for both direction, forward and return.
-Feeder link is divided to channels same way for both direction by attribute ``ns3::SatConf::FeederLinkChannels``.
+User link bandwidth is divided to equal channels by attributes ``ns3::SatConf::FwdUserLinkChannels`` and ``ns3::SatConf::RtnUserLinkChannels`` for forward and return directions.
+Feeder link is divided to channels same way for both direction by attributes ``ns3::SatConf::FwdFeederLinkChannels`` and ``ns3::SatConf::RtnFeederLinkChannels``.
 Satellite module verifies correctness of the configuration by checking that bandwidths of the channels are same for both links in one direction (forward or return).
 In case of error simulation is terminated by causing fatal error.

 Return link frame configuration
 ###############################